kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 If you want to make sure there are no account stored locally, delete the first account.

-:warning: If the account has not been backed up previously by exporting it, it will be lost and its kins inaccessible.
+:warning: If the account has not been backed up previously by exporting it, it will be lost and its Kin inaccessible.

 ```swift
 /**